-The annual debate of when it’s appropriate to decorate, celebrate, or even think about Christmas decorations can be a bit contentious.
+The annual debate of when should you put your Christmas decorations up can be a bit debatable.
 Should you set up your tree before Thanksgiving?
 Only decorate it on Christmas Eve?
 How soon is too soon, and when does waiting patiently turn into just decorating at the last minute?

-So to help settle the debate on the best time to put up a Christmas tree, we went in search of every opinion on it we could find on the matter – and then tried to make sense of it.
+So to help settle the debate on the best time to put up a Christmas tree, we went in search of every opinion on it we could find on the matter—and then tried to make sense of it.
 Turns out there are a few different answers depending on how and why you celebrate Christmas.

 Decorating right after Thanksgiving is a great option because often, family is still gathered in one home and can decorate together.
 It also allows for a great transition between the two holidays.

-The first week of December is just as valid, providing time to separate the two holidays a bit and still leaving a whole month to have your tree and decorations on display.
+The first week of December is just as valid, providing some time to separate the two holidays and still leaving a whole month to have your tree and decorations on display.

 When Do You Put Up Your Christmas Tree If You Want to Focus on the Religious Celebrations Around Christmas

-In Christian tradition, Advent starts 4 Sundays before Christmas and is a period of reflection and preparation for the coming of Christ.
+Advent starts four Sundays before Christmas and is a period of reflection and preparation for the coming of Christ.
 It ends on Christmas Eve, at which point the official Christmas season begins.
-This lasts for 12 days and ends on January 6th, the Feast of Epiphany (which celebrates the 3 kings reaching the baby Jesus).
+This lasts for 12 days and ends on January 6th, the Feast of Epiphany (which celebrates the three kings reaching the baby Jesus).

-Within this timeline, it’s important to not take away from the significance of Advent by putting up your tree too early and jumping into Christmas celebrations, so most religious sources recommend waiting till at least the 3rd Sunday of Advent.
-After that, any day up till Christmas Eve is fine to put your tree up.
+Within this timeline, it’s important to not take away from the significance of Advent by putting up your tree too early and jumping into Christmas celebrations.
+Most religious sources recommend waiting till at least the third Sunday of Advent.
+Looking at Christmas tree history, any day up till Christmas Eve is fine to put your tree up.

-Of course, current trends and religious tradition are not the only factors that affect timing during the holidays.
+Current trends and religious traditions are not the only factors that may affect timing during the holidays.
 Be sure to ask yourself these questions before penciling in your decorating day:

 Is your tree live or artificial?